 - Everything else, keep it under 1000 pixels wide.

-If you’re on a Mac, you can use Preview to resize my images.
+If you’re on a Mac, you can use Preview to resize your images.
 Personally, I use Affinity Photo.

 Final image size should ideally be under 100 KB before you upload it to your website.